AN edgar Award nominee And Stonewall Honor BOok

-An essential work of American civil rights history, Robert W. Fieseler's Tinderbox mesmerizingly reconstructs the 1973 fire that devastated New Orleans’ subterranean gay community.
+An essential work of American civil rights history, a “Best Book of the Year” according to Kirkus Reviews and Library Journal, Robert W. Fieseler's Tinderbox mesmerizingly reconstructs the 1973 fire that devastated New Orleans’ subterranean gay community.
 Buried for decades, the Up Stairs Lounge tragedy has only recently emerged as a catalyzing event of the gay liberation movement.

 In revelatory detail, Fieseler chronicles the tragic event that claimed the lives of thirty-one men and one woman on June 24, 1973, at a New Orleans bar, the largest mass murder of gays until 2016.
 Relying on unprecedented access to survivors and archives, Fieseler creates an indelible portrait of a closeted, blue- collar gay world that flourished before an arsonist ignited an inferno.

 “Fieseler unflinchingly recounts the fire and sets it firmly in the context of the times.” -- Chicago Tribune

 “Loving, sensitive, and diligent.” -- The New York Times

 “This was a book which reaffirmed and renewed in my own heart the quest, the yearning for dignity and justice in my homeland.” -- Walter Holland, LAMBDA Literary

 “An important work of memory…finally giving the account its rightful place in America's national story.” -- Los Angeles Times

 (nominated for 2019 Edgar Awards, Best Fact Crime)

 My Gay New Orleans Anthology, July 1, 2016